awilsongithub/factcollectr/README.md

 - Log in to github.com
 - Go to https://github.com/awilsongithub/factcollectr
 - Copy the "Clone or download" (with https) url (https://github.com/awilsongithub/factcollectr.git)
-- In your computers terminal navigate to the directory into which you'd like to clone the factCollectr project directory.
+- In your computers terminal navigate to the directory into which you'd like to clone the factCollectr project directory and run the following commands:
 ```
 git clone https://github.com/awilsongithub/factcollectr.git
-cd into factCollectr directory
+cd factcollectr
 npm install
 npm start
 ```